AnthonySteele/anthonysteele.github.io/AgainstAutomapper.md

 }
 ```

-`CustomerMapper.Map` is a "pure" function, i.e output depends only on input, and there is no other there is no state either accessed or altered by it.
+`CustomerMapper.Map` is a "[Pure function](https://en.wikipedia.org/wiki/Pure_function)", i.e output depends only on input, and there is no "side effect", no other state either accessed or altered by it.
 So it is easily testable, if you feel the need.

-You can make `CustomerMapper.Map` an extension method on `CustomerDataModel` if you want.
+You can make `CustomerMapper.Map` an extension method as `CustomerViewModel Map(this CustomerDataModel dataModel)` if you want.
 You can pull it out to a separate namespace to both the Data Model and View Model if you want.
+It can be coupled or decoupled as you need.

 ## Horses for courses

 So you disagree, and like AutoMapper, and we can do different things, what's the problem?
-The issue comes when I have to maintain code damaged by AutoMapper, or I am asked to use it as though I missed something obvious in not using it.
+The issue comes when I have to maintain code damaged by AutoMapper.
+Or when lack of AutoMapper is assumed to be a defect and not a virtue.

 The next person to review a Pull Request with the suggestion that "_you must use AutoMapper for this!_" will be directed to this essay, in the hope that they might learn something.
 AutoMapper is very much optional.